Breast milk is the main source of nutrition for infants, hence the reason why it is often referred to as “liquid gold.”

 If your baby is born prematurely or develops some complications at birth, they might end up in the Neonatal Intensive Care Unit (NICU).

-When this is the case, mom will need to start pumping to stimulate breastmilk production and provide milk for the baby.
+When this is the case, the mom will need to start pumping to stimulate breastmilk production and provide milk for the baby.

 2. The baby hasn’t latched for more than 24 hours after birth